Thinking about retirement?

 As a valued member of the College of Arts and Sciences we honor your contributions and recognize the buffalo spirit within you as you transition to your next adventures.

-With standard retirement, the faculty member continues with standard workload until the final semester.
-The faculty member may request up to 50% reduction in teaching in the final semester or continue with the standard workload.
+The faculty member continues with standard workload until the final semester.
+The faculty member may request the final semester be free from teaching or continue with the standard workload.

 Retirees are eligible for retiree parking permit.
 Contact the Parking Services Business Office at (303) 492-7384 for more information.